-The front of the 'Halloween' card contains the message, "I feel it in my bones, you ache to know my name, And so I'll clue you in", with the card revealing the word BOO! once opened, signifying his name BUJOK.
-The card was also 'sprayed' with multiple eyes, drawing the observer to another subtle hint left by Donald Lee Bujok, that he was a member of the Sightseeing Sixth Infantry Division.
+The front of the Halloween card contains the message, "I feel it in my bones, you ache to know my name, And so I'll clue you in", followed by the word BOO! once the card was opened, signifying his name BUJOK.
+The card was also 'sprayed' with multiple eyes, drawing the observer to another subtle hint left by Donald Lee Bujok - that he was a member of the Sightseeing Sixth Infantry Division.

-Donald Lee Bujok was stationed at Fort Ord in the East Garrison close to where this emblem was located in the bottom left corner of the image.
+Donald Lee Bujok was stationed at Fort Ord in the East Garrison, close to where the crosshairs were located in the bottom left corner of the image.